Phenomenological Aspects of Lee-Wick QED: The Modified Electric Potential and the WGC in LW QED

 where the first term corresponds to the usual Coulomb force, whereas the second is the LW modification.
 We plot the LW force and the Coulomb force on the right hand side of Fig. (\ref{fig2}).
 Similar to the electric potential, the LW force approaches the Coulomb one in the low energy limit and deviates from it in the high energy limit.
 In the plot, we explicitly show the LW modification term.
 This term has the opposite sign of the Coulomb force and is negligible in the low energy regime, but becomes significant in the high energy regime, thereby rendering the LW electric force finite as $r \rightarrow 0$

-In the previous section, we investigated the implications of the WGC on LW QED, however, we should point out that the WGC above was formulated for \textit{local} $U(1)$ gauge theories, whereas LW QED is non-local.
-Thus, it is worthwhile asking the question: How is the WGC modified in the non-local LW QED?
+In the previous section, we investigated the implications of the WGC on LW QED, however, we should point out that the WGC above was formulated for $U(1)$ gauge theories without higher-order derivatives, whereas LW QED contains higher-order derivatives and thus has a modified force as we saw.
+Therefore, it is worthwhile asking the question: How is the WGC modified in the LW QED?

 To answer this question, we notice that the physical content of the WGC is that the gravitational force is weaker than the force associated with any $U(1)$ gauge theory, i.e.,

 which immediately yields eq. (\ref{eq:El_WGC}).
 In light of this, we can derive the WGC in LW QED simply by requiring that the gravitational force be weaker than the LW electric force in eq. (\ref{eq:LW_force}).
 This immediately leads to